 •1995

-CareSouth Carolina received Rural Health Outreach funding for Project SIDE effects.
-The programwas directed toward reducing the effects of polypharmacy in the elderly.
+CareSouth Carolina received Rural Health Outreach funding for Project SIDE effects, a program to reduce the impact of polypharmacy on older people.

 •1996